 - The two famous cities of Avanti, Kurradhar and Sudarshan Pur are described in the Buddhist text.

 - In the book titled 'Periplus of Erythrian Sea', Ujjain's name is written as 'Ojini'.

 - Around 320 BCE Chandragupta Maurya united north India and established the Mauryan Empire.

 - Mauryan Empire included all modern-day Madhya Pradesh.
 The rock edicts of Ashoka have also been discovered from many parts of Madhya Pradesh.

 - One was found at Rupnath in the Jabalpur district and another from the Datia district.

-- After the decline of Mauryan dynasty, Sungas and Satvahanas ruled Madhya Pradesh.
+- After the decline of the Mauryan dynasty, Sungas and Satvahanas ruled Madhya Pradesh.

 - Till 100 BC Satvahanas ruled the region.
 During this time Shakas and Kushanas also ruled here.

-- Some statues of Kushan period can be found in Jabalpur.
-Satvahana dynasty of the north and Saka dynasty of the west fought for the control for the region during first and third century BCE.
+- Some statues of the Kushan period can be found in Jabalpur.
+Satvahana dynasty of the north and Saka dynasty of the west fought for control for the region during the first and third century BCE.

 - Pushyamitra Sunga overthrew Mauryans and became the new king of Magadha.

 - His empire extended to the Narmada and included Patliputra, Ayodhya, Vidisha.
 Merutunga incorporated Avanti into the dominions of Pushyamitra.

 - The kingdom of Vidarbha was divided between Yajnasena and Madhavasena who acknowledged the supremacy of Pushyamitra.

 - Pushyamitra Sunga made Vidisha his capital and built the Bharhut Stupa.

 - Pushyamitra Sung had built a stone altar (Vedika) in place of the wooden altar (Vedika) of Sanchi Stupa.